patherlkd/LAMMPS_python_instructions/README.md

 make install-python

-7. Run a test lammps python from one of the examples located in lammps-develop/python/examples or any examples given to you.
+7. Run a test lammps python from one of the examples located in lammps-develop/python/examples or any examples given to you (e.g. as attached in this github).